xavier-cai/vscode-leetcode-cpp-debug/README.md

 - Interactive problem is **NOT** supported yet.

 - But you can realize the interactive function by yourself!
-Here is an example for problem [278](https://leetcode.com/problems/first-bad-version/).
+Know more from [API](https://github.com/XavierCai1996/vscode-leetcode-cpp-debug/blob/master/docs/api.md) and [examples](https://github.com/XavierCai1996/vscode-leetcode-cpp-debug/blob/master/docs/examples.md).
+Here is an example for [problem 278](https://leetcode.com/problems/first-bad-version/).

     ```cpp
     #ifdef LEETCODE_DEFINITION // protection